Vyral/base-template/_posts/2019-07-15-the-best-way-to-organize-a-sales-team.md

 **The reasons why you want to have these roles divided are:**

 1\.
 It takes different personality types to master these roles.<br>2\.
 Your productivity will be exponentially greater.<br>3\.
 You will have more predictable revenue and happier salespeople.<br>4\.
-It gives teams the ability to create raving fans
+It gives teams the ability to create raving fans.

 **What we want to focus on here is the outbound strategy.** The outbound prospector is the person who is looking at a highly targeted list and reaching out on an outbound basis to convert those people into potential clients.&nbsp;